Integrate Langfuse with Semantic Kernel

 import os

-os.environ["OTEL_EXPORTER_OTLP_ENDPOINT"] = "https://cloud.langfuse.com/api/public/otel" # EU data region
+os.environ["LANGFUSE_HOST"] = "https://cloud.langfuse.com" # 🇪🇺 EU region

-# os.environ["OTEL_EXPORTER_OTLP_ENDPOINT"] = "https://us.cloud.langfuse.com/api/public/otel" # US data region
+# os.environ["LANGFUSE_HOST"] = "https://us.cloud.langfuse.com" # 🇺🇸 US region

-# your openai key
+# Your OpenAI key

-os.environ["OPENAI_API_KEY"] = "sk-..."
+os.environ["OPENAI_API_KEY"] = "sk-proj-..."

 os.environ["OPENAI_CHAT_MODEL_ID"] = "gpt-4o"

-Step 3: Initialize OpenLit
+Step 3: Initialize OpenLit for Instrumentation

 import openlit

-Step 4: Create a Simple Semantic Kernel Application
+Step 4: Basic Semantic Kernel Application

 from semantic_kernel import Kernel